Publishing property value updates to Amazon DynamoDB

 -

 Choose the arrow next to the windspeed structure to expand the list of wind speed data points.
 Each list reflects a batch of wind speed data points sent to Amazon IoT SiteWise by the wind farm demo.
 You might want a different data format if you set up a rule action for your own use.
-For more information, see Querying asset property notification messages.
+For more information, see Query asset property notifications in Amazon IoT SiteWise.

-Now that you completed the tutorial, you can disable or delete the rule and delete your DynamoDB table to avoid incurring additional charges.
-Follow the next procedure to clean up your resources.
+Now that you have completed the tutorial, disable or delete the rule and delete your DynamoDB table to avoid incurring additional charges.
+To clean up your resources, see Step 6: Clean up resources after the tutorial.

 After you complete the tutorial, clean up your resources to avoid incurring additional charges.
-Your demo wind farm assets are deleted at the end of the duration that you chose when you created the demo, or you can delete the demo manually.
-For more information, see Deleting the Amazon IoT SiteWise demo.
+Your demo wind farm assets are deleted at the end of the duration that you chose when you created the demo.
+You can also delete the demo manually.
+For more information, see Delete the Amazon IoT SiteWise demo.

 Use the following procedures to disable property value update notifications (if you didn't delete the demo), disable or delete your Amazon IoT rule, and delete your DynamoDB table.